- Luby and Andy Aczel

 David’s current community involvement includes serving as: a Board member of Coalition of Agencies Serving the Elderly where he Co-Chairs the Advocacy Committee; Board President of the Community Living Campaign; Board President of the San Francisco Community Clinic Consortium; and as a member of the Saint Francis Memorial Hospital Community Advisory Board.
 David holds a Masters of Social Work Degree from San Francisco State University and a Bachelor of Biology and Psychology from the University of California at Santa Cruz.

-Michael Lambert is a professional librarian with over 23 years of experience providing free and open access to public library services.
-As Deputy City Librarian for the City and County of San Francisco’s Public Library, he is committed to advancing the mission of the SF Tech Council because of our shared interests in promoting greater digital inclusion for impacted communities.
+Michael Lambert is a public librarian with over 25 years of experience providing free and open access to public library services.
+As Acting City Librarian for the City and County of San Francisco’s Public Library, he is committed to advancing the mission of the SF Tech Council because of our shared values in promoting greater digital inclusion for impacted communities.

 Michael sees so much potential for how we can harness existing tools to improve the lives of seniors and people with disabilities.
-He has seen firsthand what a difference it makes for his elderly mother to be able to find health information online (and of course photos of her grandkids).
+He has seen firsthand what a difference it makes for his elderly mother to be able to enjoy reading eBooks on an iPad (and of course photos of her grandkids).

 Read about the San Francisco Public Library’s Accessibility Services.